TranslationManchester/bioinformatics-training-collection/other-collections.md

-## Other Collections of Bioinformatics Resources
+## Other collections of bioinformatics resources

 ### Institutions